tomas/needle/README.md

  - `compressed`: If `true`, sets 'Accept-Encoding' header to 'gzip,deflate', and inflates content if zipped.
 Defaults to `false`.
  - `username`  : For HTTP basic auth.
  - `password`  : For HTTP basic auth.
-Requires username to be passed, obviously.
+Requires username to be passed, but is optional.
  - `accept`    : Sets 'Accept' HTTP header.
 Defaults to `*/*`.
  - `connection`: Sets 'Connection' HTTP header.
 Defaults to `close`.
  - `user_agent`: Sets the 'User-Agent' HTTP header.
 Defaults to `Needle/{version} (Node.js {node_version})`.